 If you decide to work for yourself and begin trading as a sole trader, (self-employed) you will need to set up your accounts to record your income and expenses.

 In order to do this you will need to be aware of tax, national insurance and other factors that will affect the records you need to keep as a sole trader.

 To help you understand your duties and to get your book-keeping done painlessly, here’s the low-down on setting up your sole trader accounts.

-Having a separate business bank account will allow you to easily record business expenses and income, which will make completing your accounts and Self Assessment Tax Return (see below) in January less time consuming.
+Having a separate business bank account will allow you to easily record business expenses and income, which will make completing your annual accounts and Self Assessment Tax Return (see below) less time consuming.

 2. Know your tax and National Insurance rates

 As a sole trader you will be required to set aside money for tax each year, which is recorded by your Self Assessment.
 It is therefore vital to be aware of income tax thresholds and the National Insurance Contributions (NICs) you will be required to pay.

 Each individual receives a Personal Allowance on taxable income that they do not have to pay tax on.
 The standard Personal Allowance for the tax year 2018/19 is £11,850.

 For income above the Personal Allowance, you will be taxed at the following levels: